List of One Tree Hill characters: Ellie Harp

-Portrayed by Sheryl Lee in the season two finale and season three.
+Portrayed by Sheryl Lee in the Season 2 finale and Season 3.
 Elizabeth "Ellie" Harp was a cocaine addict when she got pregnant with Peyton and decided to give her up; Peyton was adopted by Anna and Larry Sawyer.
-She agreed not to have any contact with her daughter, but she later decided she wanted to see her and finally managed to at the end of season two.
+She agreed not to have any contact with her daughter, but she later decided she wanted to see her and finally managed to at the end of Season 2.
 Ellie is a writer and pretends to be doing a magazine article on Peyton so they can meet up.
-When Peyton calls the magazine they tell her there is no-one called Ellie Harp working there, and they know nothing about the article.
+When Peyton calls the magazine, they tell her there is no-one called Ellie Harp working there, and they know nothing about the article.
 Peyton begins getting creepy emails from "WATCHMEWATCHU" and assumes they are from Ellie.
 Ellie shows up on Peyton's door and tells her that she is her mother, and she did not send any emails.
 At first, Peyton did not believe her or trust her, especially after Lucas Scott caught her buying drugs.
 However, it was revealed that she was dealing with a recurrence of breast cancer, and that the pills were actually for medical purposes.
-Peyton was about to change her mind after finding out about Ellie's condition but they fought again when Peyton found that she wrote an article about her.
+Peyton was about to change her mind after finding out about Ellie's condition, but they fought again when Peyton found that she wrote an article about her.
 She told her to go away, calling her a liar.
 Haunted by dreams about her "Angel of Death" persona, Peyton found Ellie again and they bonded.
 They decided to make a CD to promote Haley's new song and raise funds to fight breast cancer.
-They finally managed to finish the CD but Ellie died the day the records were ready.
+They finally managed to finish the CD, but Ellie died the day the records were ready.
 Peyton spread her ashes on a place where Ellie had been to a music festival, the best thing she remembered aside from her time with Peyton.
 Years after Ellie's death, Peyton meets her biological father who is named Mick Wolf.

 Gigi Silveri

-Kelsey Chow portrayed Gigi Silveri in seasons three, four and six.
-In season three Gigi joined Mouth as an announcer on ravenshoop.com and they had a short relationship.
-In season six, Gigi returned as Mouth's intern, causing trouble in his relationship with Millicent.
+Kelsey Chow portrayed Gigi Silveri in Season 3, 4, and 6.
+In Season 3 Gigi joined Mouth as an announcer on ravenshoop.com and they had a short relationship.
+In Season 6, Gigi returned as Mouth's intern, causing trouble in his relationship with Millicent.

 Ian Banks

-Ian Banks (Psycho Derek), portrayed by Matt Barr in season four, was Peyton's online stalker, and had an obsession with her.
+Ian Banks (Psycho Derek), portrayed by Matt Barr in Season 4, was Peyton's online stalker, and had an obsession with her.
 Ian pretended to be Peyton's brother Derek in order to get close to her, but when she found out the truth about him he attempted to rape her and was stopped by Lucas and the real Derek.
 After that, Peyton believed Ian to be in prison but on prom night she and Brooke Davis were held hostage by him and attacked.
 The two managed to fight him off and he is put in the hospital, and then finally sent to prison.